 It goes without saying that self-diagnosing oneself is like being one’s own lawyer – it’s a slippery slope, to say the least.
 That’s why it’s important to remember that this list is meant really to serve as a guideline, rather than as a diagnostic tool.
 A medical professional should always be sought if the problem persists.

-That said, hip pain presents itself in a variety of ways.
+That said, hip pain can present itself in a variety of ways and in different areas around the hip.
 What that means is that the location of the pain can be a telling sign of what the cause is.
 If there’s a problem with your hip joint, for example, you might experience pain somewhere on the inside of your hip, or in your groin.
 Conversely, if the pain is on the outside – or on your buttock or upper thigh – then the problem is likely caused by an issue in the muscles or soft tissue surrounding the hip.

 Again, knowing where you feel pain can help you decide whether or not one of the following is the culprit.